-Every investor must request an Administrative Determination to the Secretary of the Treasury before claiming the industrial investment credit.
+Every investor must request an Administrative Determination to the Secretary before claiming the industrial investment credit.

 Every industrial investment credit not used in the taxable year may be carried over to subsequent years, until totally used.

 The taxpayer must include with the return copy of the Administrative Determination issued by the Department granting the credit.